lazypuff/DMF_in_DRP/PaccMann/README.md

 The code folder contains the source code of PaccMann, minor changes was made to run the model on GDSC dataset.

 ### Additional Data
+The training data are obtained from the GDSC Database at https://www.cancerrxgene.org/.
+Processing codes are included.

 ### contained in GitHub